akiva-skolnik/RIP-esim-bot/README.md

 - [Buy Me a Coffee](https://www.buymeacoffee.com/ripEsim)
 - [Patreon](https://www.patreon.com/ripEsim)

-Your contributions will help ensure the bot's continued improvement and availability for the e-sim community.
+Your contributions will help ensure the bot's continued improvement and availability for the e-Sim community.

+**Note:**
+Some commands rely on one of my [other projects](https://github.com/akiva-skolnik/RIP-esim-data-collector) to be operational.

-### Thank you for your interest!
+## Thank you for your interest!